thebsdbox/learning-ebpf/tc_with_kernel_6.1/README.md

 ## Building the code

 The `/make.sh` will build our skeleton code using `bpftool` and merge it all together into a single binary that will inject the eBPF code at runtime.

+## Thanks

+Goes out to a number of repos with example code, the kernel test(s) and a few other places.